MikeTannenbaum/digital-garden-jekyll-template/_notes/Am I the mediocre white man they so often speak about.md

 ---
-title: Am I the mediocre white man they so often speak about
+title: Am I the 'mediocre white man' they so often speak about?
 ---

 Am I the 'mediocre white man' they so often speak about?